 How Durable are G10 Knife Handles?

-G-10 knife handles deliver durability and high strength in one package, meaning they will provide “years of valuable service” and can handle constant use and repeated washing, not to mention hot and cold transitions with no trouble.
+G10 knife handles deliver durability and strength in one package, meaning they will provide “years of valuable service” and can handle constant use and repeated washing, not to mention hot and cold transitions with no trouble.

 The lack of expansion and contraction in G10 handles is also an important factor as there aren’t any gaps where the handle meets the tang.
-This means there is no opportunity for corrosion or bacteria growth.
-Furthermore, water is no match for G-10 knife handles.
-The weave of glass fibers and the consecutive layers that are glued with an epoxy resin deliver a “practically water-tight” seal.
-That is why G10 is used quite a bit for underwater equipment such as submarines, sonars, flashlights, marina boats, and more.
+This means there is no opportunity for corrosion or room for bacteria growth.
+Furthermore, water is no match for G10 knife handles – the weave of glass fibers combined with the epoxy resin delivers a water-tight seal.
+This is why G10 is used quite a bit for underwater equipment such as submarines, sonars, flashlights, marina boats and more.